 ‘Hong Kong is Asia’s wine hub and we saw a great opportunity to introduce new varieties of Italian grapes as people were starting to look for new things,’ says Mazzi.
 ‘At the time, it was an immature market but I really saw the future for special Italian wines, as Italy is a very complex wine country with a lot of diversity.
 Today you can’t just talk about a bottle of Italian wine; you need to tell the story behind the label, the experience.’

 Few people can tell the story of a bottle like a Master of Wine, one of the ultimate industry accolades, currently held by only 382 people around the world.
 Born and raised in Hong Kong, Sarah Heller is one of four Masters of Wine in the city, all of whom, incidentally, are women.
 For her, the benefits that the city’s drinkers have seen since the abolition of taxes include greater diversity and access.

 ‘The market used to be almost exclusively high-end – mainly Bordeaux – or low-end, but the tax-free status brought in a huge number of passionate suppliers with much more diversity, including new world and natural wines,’ she says.
 ‘Another change is that consumers can easily order wine from overseas, so they can access globally competitive pricing if they’re willing to do a bit of research.’

 She adds that online sales have also developed comparatively new wine demographics.
-Young female consumers in Mainland China, for example, have driven niche trends towards sweet and lower-alcohol wine.
+Young female consumers on the Chinese mainland, for example, have driven niche trends towards sweet and lower-alcohol wine.
 As to options for cracking open a bottle – or two – restaurants have also had to up their game.

 ‘They’ve had to become much more creative to get people to order wine because otherwise collectors will simply BYO, so we’ve seen much more dynamic wine programmes develop,’ says Heller.